Effects of the shape of curvature peaks on the size of primordial black holes: Introduction

 The effect of the accretion is known to be negligible for small $M_{\rm BH,i}$, but it has not been investigated for the case of the collapse of a perfect fluid for large PBHs, including those with higher probability formation, corresponding to $M_{\rm BH,f} \sim M_{H}$, where $M_{H}$ is the horizon mass at the time of horizon crossing.
 A study of the accretion for PBHs formed from the collapse of a massless scalar field was performed in \cite{scalar_harada}, showing that $M_{\rm BH,f}/M_{\rm BH,i}\leq 2$.
 A similar result was obtained in \cite{deng,vacum_bubles} for the PBH formed from the collapse of domain walls or vacuum bubbles.

 Motivated by these open questions, in this work we have addressed these points by performing numerical simulations of the formation process of spherically symmetric PBHs.
-In section \ref{sec:sharp} we introduce the necessary tools to make the numerical simulations, in particular, the differential equations we need to solve, boundary conditions, initial conditions, the definition of the threshold for PBH formation, and the condition for the location of the apparent horizon.
-In section \ref{sec:spectral} we introduce the numerical method used to make the simulations, the Pseudo-spectral method technique.
-In section \ref{sec:aparent_horizon} we make the study of the PBHs properties, namely, $M_{\rm BH,i}$ and $R_{\rm BH,i}$, at the time of apparent horizon formation $t_{AH}$, and we check previous analytical estimations.
-In section \ref{sec:acretion} we follow the accretion process from the FRW background using an excision technique, to compute the final mass of the PBH and estimate the accretion effect.
-Finally, we give the conclusions in \ref{sec:conclusions}.
+In section \ref{sec:sharp} we introduce approach used in numerical simulations, in particular, the differential equations we need to solve, boundary conditions, initial conditions, the definition of the threshold for PBH formation, and the condition for the location of the apparent horizon.
+In section \ref{sec:spectral} we introduce the numerical approach adopted for the simulations, the pseudo-spectral method.
+In section \ref{sec:aparent_horizon} we make the study the the mass $M_{\rm BH,i}$ and radius $R_{\rm BH,i}$, at the time of apparent horizon formation $t_{AH}$, and we check previous analytical estimations.
+In section \ref{sec:acretion} we study the accretion process using an excision method, compute the final mass of the PBH, and estimate the accretion effect.